stepro/kdo/README.md

 kudo . npm start
 ```

-Run the default command in a container built from the current directory that inherits configuration from the first container defined by the pod template in the "todo-app" deployment spec:
+Run the default command in a container built from the current directory that inherits configuration from the first container defined by the pod template in the `todo-app` deployment spec:

 ```
 kudo -c deployment/todo-app .
 ```

-Run a command shell in a container built from the current directory that inherits existing configuration from the first container defined by the first pod selected by the "todo-app" service, and also push any changes in the current directory to the container's "/app" directory:
+Run a command shell in a container built from the current directory that inherits existing configuration from the first container defined by the first pod selected by the `todo-app` service, and also push any changes in the current directory to the container's `/app` directory:

 ```
 kudo -c service/todo-app -s .:/app -it . sh
 ```

-Debug a Node.js app in a container built from the current directory that inherits existing configuration from the first container defined by the todo-app-56db-xdhfx pod, and forward TCP connections made to local ports 8080 and 9229 to container ports 80 and 9229 respectively:
+Debug a Node.js app in a container built from the current directory that inherits existing configuration from the first container defined by the `todo-app-56db-xdhfx` pod, and forward TCP connections made to local ports `8080` and `9229` to container ports `80` and `9229` respectively:

 ```
 kudo -c todo-app-56db-xdhfx -p 8080:80 -p 9229:9229 . node --inspect-brk=0.0.0.0:9229 server.js
 ```

-Run the default command in a "kudo-samples/todo-app" container that inherits its configuration from the "web" container defined by the pod template in the "todo-app" deployment spec, and also overlay any existing pods produced by that same deployment:
+Run the default command in a `kudo-samples/todo-app` container that inherits its configuration from the `web` container defined by the pod template in the `todo-app` deployment spec, and also overlay any existing pods produced by that same deployment:

 ```
 kudo -c deployment/todo-app:web -R kudo-samples/todo-app